 The best data science superpower is knowing how to ask a question. – Mara Averick

-We will learn how to produce a reproducible example — a “reprex” — in order to help strangers to help us.
 We will introduce the “potential outcomes” framework and review the fundamental problem of causal inference.
 We will discuss the slogan “no causation without manipulation.”
+We will learn how to produce a reproducible example — a “reprex” — in order to help strangers to help us.
+We send a thank-you note.

 Optional: RStudio Webinar on Reprex.
 Again, these are optional!
 But they are very useful for students who find find traditional lectures to be a helpful supplement to classroom practice.
 Causality, Chapter 2 of Quantitive Social Science by Kosuke Imai, especially pages 46 – 63.
 Working with Web Data in R.